Meet Miss Jeanine

 2. Autonomy: We will have friendship/community agreements that we make as a group, so the children will help come up with some of our school rules.
 They really enjoy this!

-My goal is to help the children at The Strawberry Patch develop self-control, positive self-esteem, and respect for others.
-I will have clear boundaries to help keep kids happy, safe, and learning while at school!
+Our goal is to help the children at The Strawberry Patch develop self-control, positive self-esteem, and respect for others.
+We will have clear boundaries to help keep kids happy, safe, and learning while at school!
+Any intentional behavior that causes injury to another child or adult will result in the child going home.
+Hitting, kicking, biting, or punching will result in a child being sent home.